truenas/middleware/docs/userguide/index.rst

 Explorer without requiring any interaction with the FreeNAS® graphical administrative interface.

 The ZFS Snapshots screen allows you to create filters to view snapshots by selected criteria.
 To create a filter, click the Define filter icon (near the text
-“No filter applied”).
+"No filter applied").
 When creating a filter:

 * select the column or leave the default of Any Column.